cypherpunk-academy/2064/en/057_2023_One drop of blood.md

 He breathed heavily.

 "And because of this error of thought, I have been sitting here for two years now, completely senseless, without charge, not even an accusation, not even a false allegation.
-If only ten, twenty percent of the population were real hackers, cypherpunks, people with cypherpunk hearts, things would look different."
+If only ten, twenty percent of the population were real hackers, Cypherpunks, people with Cypherpunk hearts, things would look different."

 He looked around the room and got stuck on the table with a little book and a pen that Linda had forgotten there.
 He looked at her and then suddenly shouted, "Yah!
 That's right.
 A manifesto!
 Like Eric Hughes in 1993.
-I'm writing a hacker manifesto, a new cypherpunk manifesto.
+I'm writing a hacker manifesto, a new Cypherpunk manifesto.
 That's what it is.
 And if no one ever reads it..."
 He pulled the booklet towards him, tore out all the pages already written and arranged them in a pile on the table.